 Myasthenia Gravis and Diet: Better Health and Weightloss

-Please remember that managing and improving your health while living with MG is an ongoing process.
+Please remember that managing and improving your health while living with symptoms of MG is an ongoing process.
 There is not a quick fix but by incorporating various important lifestyle upgrades, you have the potential to improve your current state of health.

 Dr. Andrew Thomas Weil, a holistic health doctor has touched on the importance of diet for people living with MG.
 The foods you eat are very important.
 I have experimented with these diet tips (along with my lifestyle upgrades) to find that they all work together and compliment each other creating your personal best health.